Echoes from the Past

 An earlier form recorded in a mediaeval court case is Fouderley.
 The first element foother- is derived from a Celtic word similar to the Welsh word ffrwd, (pr. frood), meaning stream and is thus a reference to Footherley Brook that flows through the hamlet.
 The second element -ley is either the Anglo-Saxon suffix indicating a clearing, but more probably it is the Welsh noun lle meaning place.
-The original Brittonic name can be reconstructed as Ffrwd y Lle (pr. frood uh le) which would with metathesis naturally be anglicised to Footherley.
+The original Brittonic name can be reconstructed as Ffrwd y Lle (pr. frood uh hle) which would with metathesis naturally be anglicised to Footherley.

 "The place or clearing where there is a stream that flows across the road"